 What You’ll Learn

-I keep going on and on about the benefits of journalling but really, this is one of the best ways to de-stress and remove anxiety from your life.
+I keep going on and on about the benefits of journaling but really, this is one of the best ways to de-stress and remove anxiety from your life.

 Put all those thoughts whirling around in your head in writing.
 For some reason, it somehow eases the pressure on the mind – like Dumbledore removing his memories and putting them in a pensieve.

-Whether you want an electronic journal or an analog one, that’s completely up to you.
+Whether you want an electronic journal or an analogue one, that’s completely up to you.